christopher5106/christopher5106.github.io/_posts/2016-01-22-human-intelligence-versus-artificial-intelligence-where-are-we-and-what-applications.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/a1On8Diw_Og" frameborder="0" allowfullscreen></iframe>

-If this video reminds you of your own dreams and/or terrifies you, one can consider this as a proof that neural nets are not so far from a real human brain :)
+One can consider the terrific impression of this video as a proof that neural nets are not so far from a real human brain.

 # Recurrent neural nets